How To Help

 BECOME A CARE VOLUNTEER

 Deafness charities offer huge amounts of care and support to people who suffer from hearing loss and their loved ones.
-Whether it's a one-off visit to a support group, regular assistance that enables someone to maintain their independence, or helping out at a care home, there are lots of ways your time can help when it comes to direct care.
+Whether it's a one-off visit to a support group, regular assistance that enables someone to maintain their independence, or helping out at a care home, there are lots of ways your time could help when it comes to direct care.

 PROVIDE HEARING AID SUPPORT